 “I don’t like the idea of somebody saying it’s a real Cajun product and they’re making it up in Minnesota or wherever,” said Ms. Eula.

 In 1991, Ms. Eula received the Louisiana Business Person of the Year award from the Louisiana Department of Economic Development.
 That same year, Working Woman magazine recognized her with an Entrepreneurial Excellence Award.
 In 2001, she was awarded the prestigious national Ernst & Young Entrepreneur of the Year Award for the Gulf Coast Region.

 On January 6, 2010, Ms. Eula passed away.
-Her family continues to run The Group of Savoie’s Companies in the tradition she established, loyal to the Cajun culinary heritage.
+Her family continues to run Savoie's Food in the tradition she established, loyal to the Cajun culinary heritage.
 Many employees of her business are from the same families that she hired years ago, a testament to the loyal and beloved status she enjoyed throughout her career.
-Her family’s time-honored Cajun recipes are still widely shared, and are the basis for the fine Cajun food products the Group of Savoie’s Companies continue to develop and distribute.
+Her family’s time-honored Cajun recipes are still widely shared, and are the basis for the fine Cajun food products Savoie's Food continue to develop and distribute.

-Today, The Group of Savoie’s Companies is a multimillion-dollar enterprise, supplying delicious and high-quality Cajun food products to national and independent grocery chains such as Walmart and Winn-Dixie, to standalone groceries, as well as to award-winning restaurants as far away as Chicago, where Savoie’s® Smoked Sausages and other Cajun food products are served daily.
+Today, Savoie's Food is a multimillion-dollar enterprise, supplying delicious and high-quality Cajun food products to national and independent grocery chains such as Walmart, Albertson's, and Winn-Dixie, to standalone groceries, as well as to award-winning restaurants as far away as Chicago, where Savoie’s® Smoked Sausages and other Cajun food products are served daily.
 Savoie’s® Cajun food products are also available for purchase online.

 Ms. Eula grew up right down the road from two other future Cajun entrepreneurs: Tony Chachere and Chef Paul Prudhomme!